(Disclosure: Some of the links below may be affiliate links)

 PostFinance was my previous bank before I changed to Migros Bank.

 The main issue with PostFinance is that you have to pay 5 CHF in management fees every month.
 They only waive this fee is if you invest more than 25’000 CHF in their products.
-But PostFinance products are not great, so it is not a great way to waive the fee.
+But PostFinance investment products are bad, so it is not a great way to waive the fee.

 So, the main advantage of Migros against PostFinance is that you can get it almost free if you keep 7500 CHF in your account.

 Other than that, both banks have about the same features and fees.
 There is nothing exceptional about any of these two banks.
 They are standard banks.
-PostFinance has one advantage in that its mobile application is better than the one from Migros.
+PostFinance has one advantage in that its applications are significantly better than those from Migros.

-So, overall, Migros is significantly better since they have the same features but significantly cheaper.
+Overall, Migros is significantly better than PostFinance since they have the same features but significantly cheaper.